top of page

 How It Works

-The Growing Smiles Curriculum is organized into seven interconnected units, following the rhythm of the school year and the natural growing cycle.
+The Growing Smiles Curriculum is organized into eight interconnected units, following the rhythm of the school year and the natural growing cycle.

 Students begin by learning what soil is and why it matters, then move through carbon cycles, energy transfer, germination, pollination, and community action.
 By the end of the year, they’ve not only grown a garden—they’ve grown an understanding of themselves as stewards of the earth.